 Kelly has been working with Our Children's Trust since our inception, joining the staff in 2022 to deepen the impact of our global program.
 A key goal of the global work is to ensure that courts around the world use the best available science in making decisions about the future of humanity.
-In addition to filing numerous briefs with regional and international courts to advance the dual analysis of law and science, Kelly is curating a 10-part series with Open Global Rights, "Overturning 1.5°C:
+This work is implemented numerous briefs with regional and international courts to advance the dual analysis of law and science including the European, Inter-American, and African Courts of Human Rights, the International Court of Justice, and the international Tribunal for the Law of the Sea.
+Kelly is currently supporting preparation for an 8-week trial in La Rose v.
+His Majesty the King and collaborating with partners to develop a trio of cases in Latin America.
+She has curated a 5-part series for Open Global Rights, "Overturning 1.5°C: Calling for the Science Turn in Rights-Based Climate Litigation" in collaboration with climate experts, litigators, scholars, and leaders around the globe and co-authored an editorial, Verein KlimaSeniorinnen, Carême, and Duarte Agostinho: How Science Can Save Humanity in Strasbourg Observers.